ros-mobile-robots/ros-mobile-robots.github.io/docs/diffbot_navigation.md

 ### Parameter Configuration

-The parameters for the navigation package go into the `param` folder.
+The parameters for the navigation package go into the `config` (for some robots named `param`) folder.

 - [Setup and Configuration of the Navigation Stack on a Robot](http://wiki.ros.org/navigation/Tutorials/RobotSetup)